System Design Space

 Перейти на сайт

-Linux became the standard server platform not because it is merely a “popular OS”, but because it offers a predictable model of processes, memory, networking, and isolation that services can be built on.
+Linux became the server default not because it is a “popular OS”.
+It offers a predictable model of processes, memory, networking, and isolation — one where a service behaves the same way in debugging, under load, and during an incident.

 For system design, it matters where the boundary between user space and kernel space sits, how a system call moves work into the kernel, and why daemons, the VFS, and the network stack shape service behavior as much as application code does.

-This is also where the cost of the runtime, I/O, latency, throughput, page cache behavior, and Linux-based container orchestration becomes visible in practical engineering decisions.
+The same boundary is where the cost of the runtime, I/O, latency, throughput, page cache behavior, and Linux-based container orchestration becomes visible in practical engineering decisions.

 How Linux is structured